oracle-livelabs/pts/langchain-rag-23ai/lab1/rag1.md

 **Choose an LLM to generate your response**

 You have 3 choices in this lab.
 Choose only one, but you can go back and choose a different one to see its response.
 Just go back to the LLM cell and run it.
-Note: For OpenAI, you need to get an API key from openai.com.
+Note: For OpenAI, you CANNOT run this in the LiveLabs environment.
+This sample code is for informational purposes so you can run this example in your own environment.

 * Choice 1 - OCI GenAI LLM with meta.llama-2.70b-chat
-* Choice 2 - OpenAI ChatGPT 3.5 (Requires OpenAI API key)
+* Choice 2 - OpenAI ChatGPT 3.5 (CANNOT run in this LiveLabs environment)
 * Choice 3 - OCI GenAI LLM with Cohere Command

 Note: To learn more about using other LLMs and accessing LLMs with secure API keys, see the LiveLabs on LLMs for Oracle AI Vector Search.